London School of Economics: Governance

-Although LSE is a constituent college of the federal University of London, it is in many ways comparable with free-standing, self-governing and independently funded universities, and it awards its own degrees.
+Although LSE is a member institution of the federal University of London, it is also a university in its own right and awards it own degrees.

 LSE is incorporated under the Companies Act as a company limited by guarantee and is an exempt charity within the meaning of Schedule Two of the Charities Act 1993.
 The principal governance bodies of the LSE are: the LSE Council; the Court of Governors; the academic board; and the director and director's management team.

 The LSE Council is responsible for strategy and its members are company directors of the school.
-It has specific responsibilities in relation to areas including: the monitoring of institutional performance; finance and financial sustainability; audit arrangements; estate strategy; human resource and employment policy; health and safety; "educational character and mission", and student experience.
+It has specific responsibilities in relation to areas including the monitoring of institutional performance; finance and financial sustainability; audit arrangements; estate strategy; human resource and employment policy; health and safety; "educational character and mission", and student experience.
 The council is supported in carrying out its role by a number of committees that report directly to it.

 The Court of Governors deals with certain constitutional matters and has pre-decision discussions on key policy issues and the involvement of individual governors in the school's activities.
-The court has the following formal powers: the appointment of members of court, its subcommittees and of the council; election of the chair and vice chairs of the court and council and honorary fellows of the school; the amendment of the memorandum and articles of association; and the appointment of external auditors.
+The court has the following formal powers: the appointment of members of the court, its subcommittees, and the council; election of the chair and vice chairs of the court and council and honorary fellows of the school; the amendment of the memorandum and articles of association; and the appointment of external auditors.

-The academic board is LSE's principal academic body, and considers all major issues of general policy affecting the academic life of the school and its development.
+The academic board is LSE's principal academic body and considers all major issues of general policy affecting the academic life of the school and its development.
 It is chaired by the director, with staff and student membership, and is supported by its own structure of committees.
 The vice chair of the academic board serves as a non-director member of the council and makes a termly report to the council.
+Since the COVID-19 pandemic, the Academic Board has moved online and has not yet returned to in-person meetings, changing the dynamic of engagement.

-President and Vice-Chancellor
+President and vice-chancellor

-The director is the head of LSE and its chief executive officer, responsible for executive management and leadership on academic issues.
-The director reports to and is accountable to the council.
-The director is also the accountable officer for the purposes of the Higher Education Funding Council for England Financial Memorandum.
-The LSE's current director is Dame Nemat Shafik, who replaced interim director, Professor Julia Black, on 1 September 2017.
+The president and vice-chancellor (titled director until 2022) is the head of LSE and its chief executive officer, responsible for executive management and leadership on academic issues.
+The vice-chancellor reports to and is accountable to the council.
+The vice-chancellor is also the accountable officer for the purposes of the Office for Students financial memorandum.
+The LSE's current vice-chancellor is Larry Kramer, who took office in April 2024.

-The director is supported by four pro-directors with designated portfolios (education; research; planning and resources; faculty development), the school secretary, the chief operating officer, the chief finance officer, and the chief philanthropy and global engagement officer.
+The vice-chancellor is supported by four pro-vice chancellors with designated portfolios (education; research; planning and resources; faculty development), the school secretary, the chief operating officer, the chief finance officer, and the chief philanthropy and global engagement officer.